 - Incidents of anti-Asian or anti-immigrant discrimination can be reported to 311 or the New York State Hate Crimes Task Force hotline at 1-888-392-3644.

 - P-EBT is a program for families to buy food while students are learning from home.
 In NYC, every single public school student regardless of income or immigration status will receive $420.
 Students in charter and parochial schools will receive P-EBT if their school participates in the federal school lunch program.
 There is no application or documentation required and it does not affect eligibility for other benefits or public charge status.

 - Senior centers will remain open to provide food to seniors, only through delivery services.
 Call your local senior center or 212-244-6469 with questions.

 - If you cannot leave your home to get food, do not have anyone who can bring you food, and you are not able to use private delivery options, you may be eligible to get meals delivered directly to your home.
 Go to NYC.gov/GetFood or call 311 and say “Get Food” for information.

-- Human Resources Administration (HRA) benefit applications for food and utilities, as well as other forms of emergency assistance, are currently available online.
-Pending State approval, HRA will not take any adverse action on cases where clients are unable to keep their appointments.
+- State benefit applications for food and utilities, as well as other forms of emergency assistance, are now available online, with no in-person appointment needed to qualify.